Azure-Samples/digital-twins-iothub-integration/docs/how-to-provision-using-dps.md

 ### Configure your function

 Next, you'll need to set environment variables in your function app from earlier, containing the reference to the Azure Digital Twins instance you've created and the event hub.
-If you used the the end-to-end tutorial ([*Tutorial: Connect an end-to-end solution*](./tutorial-end-to-end.md)) the first setting will already be configured, otherwise review both the setting up of the sample function app as well as assigning permissions to the function app.
+If you used the the end-to-end tutorial ([*Tutorial: Connect an end-to-end solution*](./tutorial-end-to-end.md)) the first setting will already be configured.
+Otherwise, review both the setting up of the sample function app, as well as assigning permissions to the function app.

 You will need the following values from when you set up your instance.
-If you need to gather this value again, use the link below to the corresponding section in the setup article for finding them in the [Azure portal](https://portal.azure.com).
+If you need to gather these values again, use the links below to the corresponding sections in the setup article for finding them in the [Azure portal](https://portal.azure.com).
-* Azure Digital Twins instance **_host name_** ([find in portal](../articles/digital-twins/how-to-set-up-instance-portal.md#verify-success-and-collect-important-values))
+* Azure Digital Twins instance **_host name_** ([find in portal](how-to-set-up-instance-portal.md#verify-success-and-collect-important-values))
 * Azure Event Hubs connection string **_connection string_** ([find in portal](../event-hubs/event-hubs-get-connection-string#get-connection-string-from-the-portal))

 ```azurecli-interactive
 az functionapp config appsettings set --settings "ADT_SERVICE_URL=https://<Azure Digital Twins instance _host name_>" -g <resource group> -n <your App Service (function app) name>
 ```

-Next you will need to configure the function environment variable for connecting to the newly created event hub.
+Next, you will need to configure the function environment variable for connecting to the newly created event hub.

 ```azurecli-interactive
 az functionapp config appsettings set --settings "EVENTHUB_CONNECTIONSTRING=<Event Hubs SAS connection string Listen>" -g <resource group> -n <your App Service (function app) name>
 ```

-Additionally review the section 'Assign permissions to the function app' in the end-to-end tutorial ([*Tutorial: Connect an end-to-end solution*](./tutorial-end-to-end#assign-permissions-to-the-function-app)) for configuring Function app permissions and role assignment with Managed Identity.
+Additionally, review the section *Assign permissions to the function app* in the end-to-end tutorial ([*Tutorial: Connect an end-to-end solution*](./tutorial-end-to-end#assign-permissions-to-the-function-app)) for configuring function app permissions and role assignment with Managed Identity.

 ### Create an IoT Hub route for Lifecycle events

 Now you need to setup an IoT Hub route, to route device lifecycle events.
-In our case we are specifically listening to device delete events `if (opType == "deleteDeviceIdentity")`.
+In our case we are specifically listening to device delete events, `if (opType == "deleteDeviceIdentity")`.
 This will trigger the delete of the digital twin item, finalizing the retirement of a device and its digital twin.

-How to create an IoT Hub route is described in this article: [Use IoT Hub message routing to send device-to-cloud messages to different endpoints](../iot-hub/iot-hub-devguide-messages-d2c).
-The section 'Non-telemetry events' explains that you can use <b>device lifecycle events</b> as the data source for the route.
+Instructions for creating an IoT Hub route are described in this article: [*Use IoT Hub message routing to send device-to-cloud messages to different endpoints*](../iot-hub/iot-hub-devguide-messages-d2c).
+The section *Non-telemetry events* explains that you can use **device lifecycle events** as the data source for the route.

 The steps you need to go through for this setup are:
-- Create a custom IoT Hub event hub endpoint.
+* Create a custom IoT Hub event hub endpoint.
 This endpoint should target the event hub you create in the 'Create an Event Hub' section.
-- Add a Device Lifecycle Events route.
+* Add a Device Lifecycle Events route.
 Use the endpoint created in the previous step.
 You can limit the device lifecycle events to only send the delete events by adding the routing query `opType='deleteDeviceIdentity'`.
     ![Add a route](media/lifecycle-route.png)

-Once you gone through these steps everything is set to retire devices end-to-end.
+Once you have gone through these steps, everything is set to retire devices end-to-end.

 ### Validate

-To trigger the process of retirement you need to manually delete the device from IoT Hub.
+To trigger the process of retirement, you need to manually delete the device from IoT Hub.
 Use the process described in part one of this article to create a device and Twin instance.
-Then go to the IoT Hub and delete the device.
+Then, go to the IoT Hub and delete the device.
 The device will be automatically removed from Azure Digital Twins.
 Use the following command to verify the Twin of the device in the Azure Digital Twins instance was deleted.

 ```azurecli-interactive
 az dt twin show -n <Digital Twins instance name> --twin-id <Device Registration ID>"